inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 ### Determine your benchmark metrics and improve upon those.

 Make it a mission to improve on your key campaign metrics.
-It will drive continous improvement across your team.
+It will drive continuous improvement across your team.

 Here are some of ours: